 Now, the basics of this system are obviously simple.
 Fold the clothes, and keep them together with a rubber band.
 The key to making it last is in the details.
-While you are sorting the clothes, use my printable checklist to keep track of exactly what you have.
+While you are sorting the clothes, use the printable checklist to keep track of exactly what you have!

 Describe The Clothes In Detail

 You want to describe each item in enough detail that when you read the list, you know exactly what item you are reading about.
 You should be able to picture it in your mind.
 My lists always look something like this:

 Sort Clothes By Season

 Make sure that when you are sorting your piles, you create one for each style of clothing.
 For example, you want one pile for long sleeves, and one for short sleeves.
 If you download my printable checklist, you should have a clear idea of what to do.

 Note: For my baby girl, I have more options as far as types of clothing go.
 For example, she doesn’t just have pants, but leggings, and tights.
 I count a dress and one pair of leggings/tights as a shirt and pants to keep things simple.
 Sometimes it is so hard to limit her clothes!

 Having the seasonal traits of the items listed on the checklist is huge!
 This will simplify so many parts of your home because nothing will be hiding in another room-it’s all right there on the paper.